jsmit124/i18n-xlf-file-translator/README.md

 4. A file chooser dialog should open - it may be minimized
 5. Select the file to translate
 6. Translated file will be saved in the same directory as the python script as '[filename].[languagecode].xlf'.
 This process takes about 45 seconds with a 4000 line file, so be patient.

+## Notes:
+- Script will use existing translations if a file for that language already exists, otherwise a new file will be generated.
+- Translator translates 97.5% of the base file.
+- Translator will incorrectly translate content in an interpolation tag if it matches the translated text exactly (ex.
+START)

 ## Languages and their respective language codes that can be used in translation
     'af': 'afrikaans',